Kong/docs.konghq.com/app/konnect/analytics/index.md

 ### Ingestion

-The Advanced Analytics toggle feature allows you to control whether Advanced Analytics data is collected and processed for your API traffic within a given control plane.
+Ingestion is managed from the **Control Plane Dashboard**, using the Advanced Analytics toggle, which allows you to turn ingestion and data collection on or off for your API traffic within a given control plane plane.

 This feature provides flexibility in managing your data insights and can help you control costs.
 There are two states:

 * **On**: When Advanced Analytics is enabled, both basic and advanced data is collected.
 This gives you valuable insights into API traffic and allows you to generate detailed custom reports.